DHTMLX/docs-suite/docs/form/api/form_validate_method.md

 @signature: {'validate(silent): boolean;'}

 @params:
-- silent    boolean     optional, if true - the method will return the result of validation without calling validation events and without modifying the form visually
+`silent: boolean` - optional, if `true` - the method will return the result of validation without calling validation events and without modifying the form visually

 @returns:
-- result	boolean 	the result of validation: true, if a form is valid, otherwise - false
+The result of validation: `true`, if a form is valid; otherwise, `false`.

 @example:
 var result = form.validate(true); // -> true/false